CompactCollaboration/CMBtopology/README.md

 ## Usage

-TopologyPy provides a flexible interface for computing CMB covariance matrices.
+cmbtopology provides a flexible interface for computing CMB covariance matrices.
 You can use it programmatically or via the command-line interface (CLI).

 Programmatic Usage
 -----------------